Ryan Thomas is a university graduate who enjoys cooking recipes from a wide variety of culinary traditions.

 Adzuki beans, or red beans, aren't something that are very well known to the Western palette.
 This is something of a shame.
 Although this East Asian ingredient originates from a far away place for Americans, the name is also confusing.
 Beans, aren't those supposed to be savory?
 Perhaps so for the majority of beans, but not for Adzuki beans, which are sweet.
 They strike a nice balance between overwhelming sweetness and a lack of flavor.
 They're often made into a paste.
 Red bean paste is incredibly multi-purpose, and I've enjoyed everything I've ever tried them in, ranging from agar-based gelatins to pastries stuffed with it.
 The dish I present to you today is even more transcendent; it goes even further above its previous heights by combining chocolate, vanilla, and coconut in a pot de crème mixture.
-Smooth, cream, and with a heavenly mix of flavors, the true genius of red bean paste reveals itself: a flavor that is in perfect balance with what it is combined with and produces a recipe that delights and seduces rather than overpowers.
+Smooth, creamy, and with a heavenly mix of flavors, the true genius of red bean paste reveals itself: a flavor that is in perfect balance with what it is combined with and produces a recipe that delights and seduces rather than overpowers.
 It almost makes you forgot the heavy nature of the dessert.
 Breaking into the the harder upper shell and biting into the creamy interior carries you away with each bite—every mouthful melting away deliciously.
-And it isn't even terribly difficult to make: simply mixing together some ingredients, baking, cooling, and voilà !
+And it isn't even terribly difficult to make: simply mixing together some ingredients, baking, cooling, and voilà!

 This recipe is entirely my own, although I largely based the cooking process on a previous recipe of mine Orange-Cardamon pot de crème.